atticlab/eos-es-historyapi/README.md

     }

 Returns json with the following properties:
-actions - array of actions of given account
+actions - array of actions of a given account
 #### /v1/history/get_transaction
 Requires json body with the following properties:
-id - id of transaction.
+id - id of a transaction.
 Example of request body:

     {